I’m Neil Sutton. Great to meet you! I’m the founder of Sutton Copywriting. Here’s a quick breakdown of who we are…

 But the turn came in 2014.
 I was looking to write a guide to help young architects succeed in the business.
 So I sent out a survey to young architects to see where they needed the most help.
 I saw a lot of responses indicating a negative feeling toward the sales reps for building products. “…less than trustworthy…”, “…give off a stereotypical used-car salesman vibe…”

 That’s when I knew where I could bring the most value.
-I saw the gap forming between young architects and the broad base of knowledge building product companies can provide.
+I saw the gap forming between young architects and the broad base of knowledge that building product companies can provide.

 You see, when an architect leaves school to start a career, there’s still a lot they need to learn about the technical aspects of our industry.
 I was fortunate -- in my early days as an architect -- to be in a position to learn a TON from contractors and product reps.
 I was assigned as the main day-to-day contact during the construction of a $70M hospital across the street from our office.